With summer winding down in Columbia, now is an ideal time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can freshen it by draining diluted bleach through the tube to flush the line.
-Or you can buy a new tube.
+Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s scummy, you can sanitize it by draining watered-down bleach through the tube to clean the line.
+Or you can replace the tube.

 Clean the drain port using a small, round paintbrush.
 Hook up the drain tube and restore power.